WolfgangErb/LC2Ditp/README.md

 License
 -------

-Copyright (C) 2016 Wolfgang Erb
+Copyright (C) 2017 Peter Dencker, Wolfgang Erb

-This software was written by Wolfgang Erb and developed at the University of Luebeck.
+This software was written by Peter Dencker and Wolfgang Erb and developed at the University of Luebeck and the University of Hawaii

-LS2Ditp is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+LC2Ditp is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.